ale3ki/NK-Portfolio-FE/README.md

 ## Usage

 The ApiService class is instantiated once in the ApiServiceProvider component.
-This component wraps the root component in `_app.tsx`, thereby providing the ApiService to all components in the application through context.
+This component wraps the root component in `layout.tsx`, thereby providing the ApiService to all components in the application through context.
 To access the ApiService in a component, use the `useApiService` hook.

 ### Using the `useApiService` hook